cryptomator/cryptomator.github.io/content/protecting-data-against-ai.en.md

 This is where Cryptomator comes in.
 Our app offers you a user-friendly and effective solution to securely encrypt your cloud data and protect it from unauthorized access.
 In this guide, we'll show you how you can use Cryptomator to protect your data from the prying eyes of AI-powered systems.

-## What is cloud data and why is it at risk?
+## What Is Cloud Data and Why Is It at Risk?

 Cloud data is any information that you store on external servers instead of on your own device.
 This can be anything: Documents, photos, videos or even entire databases.
 This data is particularly vulnerable to attacks as it is accessible via the internet.
 AI technologies can analyze large amounts of data and recognize patterns that human attackers would overlook.
 As a result, security gaps can be exploited and sensitive data can be stolen or manipulated.
 In addition, many cloud services use their users’ data to train their AI systems.
 This data can then often no longer be deleted, which poses a further security and data protection risk.

-### How AI affects data security in the cloud
+### How AI Affects Data Security in the Cloud

 AI-supported attacks are particularly dangerous because they work quickly and efficiently.
 A common example is phishing attacks, in which personalized emails are created by AI to trick you into revealing your login details.
 Automated data analysis by AI also poses a risk: AI can uncover and exploit vulnerabilities in cloud security that you may not have had on your radar.

-### Why traditional security measures are not enough
+### Why Traditional Security Measures Are Not Enough

 While traditional security methods such as password protection and two-factor authentication are important first steps, they do not provide comprehensive protection against AI-based threats.
 These methods can often be bypassed by sophisticated AI-powered attacks, especially if the password is very simple and self-imposed.
 It is therefore important to use innovative security solutions that are specifically designed to counter modern AI threats.

-## Cryptomator as a solution: introduction and advantages
+## Cryptomator as a Solution: Introduction and Advantages

 Cryptomator is an [open-source app](https://cryptomator.org/open-source/) that reliably encrypts your data in the cloud.
 It is easy to use and compatible with most cloud services.
 The main advantages include: